ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	you can configure sampling rules to tell X-Ray which requests to record, at what sampling rates, according to criteria that you specif

 **AWS Global Accelerator**
+	\- ==ELB provides load balancing within one Region, AWS Global Accelerator provides traffic management across multiple Regions [...]
+AWS Global Accelerator complements ELB by extending these capabilities beyond a single AWS Region, allowing you to provision a global interface for your applications in any number of Regions.
+If you have workloads that cater to a global client base, we recommend that you use AWS Global Accelerator.
+If you have workloads hosted in a single AWS Region and used by clients in and around the same Region, you can use an Application Load Balancer or Network Load Balancer to manage your resources.== https://aws.amazon.com/global-accelerator/faqs/
 	\- Acceleration for latency-sensitive applications
 	\- Many applications require very low latency for a great user experience.
 To improve the user experience, Global Accelerator directs user traffic to the application endpoint that is nearest to the client, which reduces internet latency and jitter.
 Global Accelerator routes traffic to the closest edge location by using Anycast, and then routes it to the closest regional endpoint over the AWS global network.
 Global Accelerator quickly reacts to changes in network performance to improve your usersג€™ application performance.
 	\- is primarily used to optimize the path from your users to your applications which improves the performance of your TCP and UDP traffic.